Osteoclave/actraiser-randomizer/README.md

 ## Usage
 * Open a command prompt and navigate to the directory with the randomizer files and ActRaiser (USA) ROM.<br/>
   These examples assume the ROM file name is: `ActRaiser (USA).sfc`
-* To see the randomizer's own usage text:
+* To see the randomizer's own help text:
    * `py actraiser_randomizer.py -h`
+* To see the randomizer's version:
+   * `py actraiser_randomizer.py -v`
 * To generate a randomized ROM with no particular settings:
    * `py actraiser_randomizer.py "ActRaiser (USA).sfc"`
    * This will generate a randomized ROM named: `ActRaiser (USA)_SEED.sfc`